raadkasem/IP-Data-GEO-Location/README.md

-# IP-Data GEO Location
+# IP-Data Geo Location Tracker

-A Wordpress plugin allows you to get all the visitor's IP address and get their location info by IP and Tracking their visiting activity page by page on your website.
+A Wordpress plugin allows you to detects the user's location using the [IPData API](https://ipdata.co) and get all the visitor's IP address and get their location info by IP and Tracking their visiting activity page by page on your website.

 ### Features :